MDE4CPP/MDE4CPP/README.md

 ## License

-The projects is generally subject to the **MIT** license.
+The projects is generally subjected to the **MIT** license.

-Exclude from this license are the following folders, which are subjected to **Eclipse Public License - v 1.0**:
+Excluded from this license are the following folders, which are subjected to **Eclipse Public License - v 1.0**:
 - src/common/ecoreReflection/model
 - src/common/primitivetypesReflection/model
 - src/common/umlReflection/model